Decolonial Discourses in Chimamanda Ngozi Adichie’s Americanah: Transgressing Cultural and Linguistic Borders

 DOI:

-This article aims to, drawing on fields such Decolonial Studies and Sociolinguistics, analyze how bilingual subjects are conceived in the novel Americanah, written by the Nigerian author Chimamanda Ngozi Adichie.
-Translanguaging, a linguistic phenomenon in which all an individual’s linguistic repertoire is used in order to conceive meaning, is an important element in shaping the main character’s subjectivity and a tool of resistance regarding processes of cultural assimilation and linguistic oppression.
+This article aims to, drawing on Decolonial Studies and Sociolinguistics, analyze how bilingual subjects are conceived in the novel Americanah, written in 2013 by the Nigerian author Chimamanda Ngozi Adichie.
+The decolonial concepts of territoriality presented by Ngũgĩ wa Thiong’o, as well as Walter Mignolo’s languaging/bilanguaging and Gloria Anzaldúa’s fluid epistemological practices embedded in linguistic choices are deeply associated with the notion of translanguaging.
+This concept, defined by Ofélia Garcia and Li Wei as a linguistic phenomenon in which all an individual’s linguistic repertoire is used to conceive meaning, is an important element in shaping the main character’s subjectivity and a tool of resistance regarding processes of cultural assimilation and linguistic oppression.
 Therefore, it is regarded as a product of semiotic processes of meaning-making, and thus dependable on intersections experienced by bilingual subjects.
-In this sense, translanguaging is a vital element to the maintenance of cultural subjectivities by promoting more inclusive hybrid bilingual subjectivities.
+In this sense, translanguaging is a vital element to the maintenance of cultural subjectivities by promoting hybrid bilingual subjectivities.
+The article is organized in a bibliographic review, followed by an analysis on how the concepts mentioned before are represented in the novel.

 Downloads